leer en espanol

 IMPAK Has Tyvek®-Equivalent Materials

-IMPAK is proud to offer TyePAK™ structures that are equivalent to Tyvek® 1073B and 2058C, used primarily for sterile medical instrument packaging and active food packaging, respectively.
+IMPAK is proud to offer TeknaPore™ structures that are equivalent to Tyvek® 1073B and 2058C, used primarily for sterile medical instrument packaging and active food packaging, respectively.
 Consult with one of our technical experts about product development using these structures.